 On the other hand, this indicates the presence of the priests and clerics in the castle.
 Therefore, this structure has certainly been a place where the aristocratic class passed by or resided.

 The function of Izadkhast fire temple after the Arabs’ invasion of Iran.
 They converted it to a mosque.
 Despite this change, it still remains as one of the most notable components of this historical castle.

 Another archaeological feature found in the historical monument of Izadkhast is a dam.
 The dam was built during the Sassanid era on the mouth of the river in the south of Izadkhast.
 It is listed as one of Iran’s national heritage monuments.

 Designed with a curve, Izadkhast Sarband Dam is unique in its kind.
 It has been 42 meters long and 15 meters high.
-This dam has had a key role in the region to manage seasonal floods as well as to store and collect the water needed by the inhabitants.
+This dam has had a key role in the region to manage seasonal floods as well as storing and collecting the water needed by the inhabitants.

 Sassanid architects made the dam out of limestone.
 However, the outer appearance of the dam is covered by stone and Sarooj (a traditional water-resistant cement used in Iranian architecture).
-The izadkhast dam was destroyed by atmospheric agents over the years and only two western and eastern parts of it has remained on both sides of the river.
+The Izadkhast dam was destroyed by atmospheric agents over the years and only two western and eastern parts of it have remained on both sides of the river.

-Izadkhast Caravansary may be one of the best examples of architecture in this complex.
+Izadkhast Caravansary in the Izadkhast historical complex may be one of the best examples of architecture in this complex.
 Given the key role of caravansaries in Iranian history, this building can be viewed from different angles.